 This setting will automatically download higher detail maps when you have an internet connection available (mobile or WiFi).
 Ideal for urban projects where network coverage is available and higher accuracy is required.
 These are only stored temporarily on your device and won't be available offline.
-To save high detail map tiles for offline use, change the Max tileset size in Project settings.
+To save high-detail map tiles for offline use, change the Max tile set size in Project settings.

 Display installation details

 Installations can have notes entered against them on the website.
-Notes can be used to record hazard or access details.
+Notes can be used to record hazards or access details.
 Notes (including some other information like coordinates and when the last record was added) can be automatically displayed when adding a record.
 Check this box to automatically display the installation notes.